 Thorough research can make a difference between a successful launch that makes noise and just another app that fades out in the first week.

 Same as for the market, you need to know your future users and get ready to meet your audience’s expectations.

-It’s not enough to just say you’re creating an app for young people or that you’re targeting business teams.
-To get their attention, you need to understand how you can fit with their daily routine.
+It’s not enough to say you’re creating an app for young people or targeting business teams.
+To get their attention, you need to understand how you can fit into their daily routine.

 Is there a problem you can solve for them or simplify a recurring situation?
 Do you fill a gap in a particular niche of interest or improve on an existing solution?
-If you’re working on an app that will resonate with the audience, you should know exactly where the place for your product is.
+If you’re working on an app that will resonate with the audience, you should know how and where your product will fit.